top of page

 How we can help

-Need more help with your Achilles injury?
+Do you need help with an Achilles injury?
 You’re welcome to consult one of the team at TMA online via video call for an assessment of your injury and a tailored treatment plan.
+Your physio will listen to how your injury came about and get you to do some movements to assess the current strength and pain levels of your injured tendon.

 Meet the TMA physios